ayhem-b/Getting-ready/README.md

 7. Wait a minute and you should see somthing like this:
 ![alt text](source/julia-cmd.jpeg)
  **Now you have julia instaled in your machine**

+ ## Install typst
+ 1. First you need to open the powershell and then you type `winget install --id Typst.Typst`
+ 2. Now open vs-code and install typst-lsp extension